Last updated May 2022

 Newton at Home

-- Serves residents of Newton age 60 and up
+- Serves age 60+ residents of Newton (one member of household must be age 60+)

-- Service referrals, discounts, transportation, minor home repairs and maintenance, set out/take in trash barrels, errands, friendly check in calls and visits, technology assistance, paperwork assistance, organizing, social outings, small appliance repair workshops, interest groups, exercise activities, educational courses, absent homeowner checks, winter buddy program, gardening and yard help.
+- ?Transportation, minor home repairs and maintenance, set out/take in trash barrels, errands, friendly phone calls and visits, technology assistance, paperwork assistance, organizing, service referrals, social outings, small appliance repair workshops, interest groups, exercise activities, educational seminars, absent homeowner checks, gardening and yard help, reading to members with impaired vision, help navigating health care visits

 Reading Neighbors Network

-- Resource referrals, social events, occasional short-term support (errands and transportation), and volunteer opportunities.
+- Resource referrals, social events, interest groups, short-term support, and volunteer opportunities

-- Open to residents of Dover, Natick, Needham, Wellesley, and Weston
+- Serves residents of Dover, Natick, Needham, Wellesley, and Weston

 - Service referrals, transportation, technology assistance, speaker series, interest groups, errands, social and cultural events, Wellesley College partnership with access to the College Club, and volunteer opportunities